agro23/GummiCompany/README.md

 TBD

 ## Future expansion
-TBD
+ There is room to separate the Admins from Users.
+There are always more tests that can be run.
+Also I'd like to implement a more clean method of showing the reviews.
+I'd like to do authentication too at some point.

 ## Known Bugs and Issues

-There are no known bugs or issues at this time.
+There are no known bugs or issues at this time other than the program not fulfilling its function with reviews attached to products and users can't log in.

 ## Support and contact details